-To protect the snaps and zippers on your boat's canvas and cushions from corrosion and binding, Grady-White includes a tube of lubricant (E-Z Snap®) in your Owner's Packet.
+To protect the snaps and zippers on your boat's canvas and cushions from corrosion and binding, Grady-White includes a snap/zipper assist tool and a tube of lubricant (E-Z Snap®) in your Owner's Packet.
 The lubricant, manufactured by IOSSO (part number 10909), should be applied per the manufacturer's directions during the initial use of your canvas and cushions.
 The lubricant should be reapplied every 3 months or sooner depending on your boating environment and usage.
-Contact your dealer if you need to reorder lubricant.
-A snap assist tool should be used whenever you remove the canvas or cushions to prevent damaging or tearing the material.
+The snap/zipper assist tool should be used whenever you remove the canvas, cushions, or operate the zippers to prevent damaging or tearing the material.
+Contact your dealer if you need to replace your assist tool or reorder lubricant.